opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

       skip_table_creation: false
 ```

-The `skip_table_creation` parameter is set to `false`, instructing Data Prepper create the table on startup if it is missing.
+The `skip_table_creation` parameter is set to `false`, instructing Data Prepper to create the table on startup if it is missing.
 For subsequent runs, you can set this flag to `true` to accelerate startup speed.

 The `partition_prefix` enables soft resets of the pipeline in the source coordination store.
 When testing a new source plugin, incrementing this prefix (for example, `test-mongodb-1`, `test-mongodb-2`) ensures Data Prepper ignores DynamoDB items from the previous test runs.